emilyst/vim-xray/README.markdown

 This plugin attempts to emulate a feature found in other text editors such as [Sublime Text] which reveals whitespace only when it's selected.
-It is a bit like setting the "`space`" and "`tab`" value of the "`listchars`" option on the fly which only applies within a visual selection.
+It is a bit like setting some of the values of the "`listchars`" option on the fly for visual selections only.

 **TODO**: Add an example here.